OWASP/CheatSheetSeries/cheatsheets/Authentication_Cheat_Sheet.md

 # Password Managers

 Password managers are programs, browser plugins or web services that automate management of large number of different credentials.
-Most password managed have functionality to allow users to easily use them on websites, either by pasting the passwords into the login form, or by simulating the user typing them in.
+Most password managers have functionality to allow users to easily use them on websites, either by pasting the passwords into the login form, or by simulating the user typing them in.

 Web applications should at least not make password managers job more difficult than necessary by observing the following recommendations: